 For example, “it’s my goal to have 10K subscribers so I can be successful.”
 You’ve achieved it when you can check it off.
-But problems arise and you’re stressed because it’s not working out like you imagined… or you can’t even get started and following through is difficult af.
+But problems arise and you’re stressed because it’s not working out as you imagined… or you can’t even get started and following through is difficult AF.

 Maybe for you this goal was getting fit, starting a blog or business, eating healthy, starting a project or maybe a charity.
 Easier said, planned, written out than done.
 Am I right?

 BUT, when you’re “slaying” your goals, you realize that it’s not even about the goals or your plan, it’s about getting started, taking action and making progress.
 It’s that “I got this” swagger that pushes you to “just go with it” without making excuses or apologizing.
 A goal slayer realizes that 10K subscribers may not equal success, and discovers through action what does.